10 ways to position your franchise as a top franchise workplace and strengthen your employee recruitment and retention

 Recruiting and retaining employees was challenging pre-pandemic, and while unemployment jumped dramatically during Covid lockdowns, the need for employees has returned much more quickly than the workforce and many franchises have job openings they can’t fill.

 As franchises compete for employees—both at the corporate level and the unit level—it’s more important than ever that your company has a reputation that attracts top talent.
 Online reviews on sites like GlassDoor, as well as word-of-mouth, matter.
 When job candidates have multiple offers, they’re even more likely to seek out people they know to ask them what it’s like to work at a company, whether that’s reaching out to their LinkedIn network or friends in their local community.
 Employers need to have a clear value proposition for candidates—how their culture is different or better, what’s in it for their employees beyond a paycheck.

 Your employer brand can also have a direct economic impact.
 Research from GlassDoor shows that a strong employer brand can reduce the cost per hire by as much as 50%, and a negative reputation can cost a company as much as 10% more per hire.
 Furthermore, companies actively investing in employer branding can reduce turnover by as much as 28%.

 Employee Recruitment and Retention Trends in the Franchise Sector

 Yet, there are still areas for concern, especially among younger employees.
-While “My company is a great place to work” scored 81 among Generation Z (those born in the late 90s or after), 30% also said that they would not recommend their company to others and a whopping 66% said they plan to leave their company within two years.
+While “My company is a great place to work” scored 81 among Generation Z (those born in the late 90s or after), nearly 30% also said that they would not recommend their company to others and a whopping 66% said they plan to leave their company within two years.

 10 Tips for Creating a Strong Employer Brand